 - Be a U.S. citizen or national or in one of certain categories of aliens; and

-- Live in the United States or Northern Mariana Islands.
+- Live in the U.S. or Northern Mariana Islands.

 The monthly payment is based strictly on financial need and varies up to the maximum federal benefit rate.
 Some states add money to federal SSI payments.
 Approval for benefits generally takes three to six months.
-Once you are approved for SSI, you will get benefits retroactive to the date of your application.
+Once you’re approved for SSI, you’ll get benefits retroactive to the date of your application.

-If you are blind or have a disability, which prevents you from working, and you appear to meet all other eligibility requirements, it is possible to get SSI earlier.
+If you have a disability which prevents you from working, and you appear to meet all other eligibility requirements, it is possible to get SSI earlier.
 Sometimes on the day you apply.

-In most states, beneficiaries are automatically eligible for Medicaid.
+In most states, people who get SSI are automatically eligible for Medicaid.